aiven/aiven-docs/docs/products/postgresql/concepts/high-availability.md

 Severe failures, such as losing a node entirely in case of hardware or severe software problems, require radical recovery measures.
-The Aiven monitoring infrastructure automatically detects a failing node both when the node starts reporting issues in the self-diagnostics or when it stops communicating.
+The Aiven monitoring infrastructure automatically detects a failing node when the node starts reporting issues in the self-diagnostics or when it stops communicating.
 In such cases, the monitoring infrastructure automatically schedules a new replacement node to be created.